solana-labs/solana/docs/src/developing/programming-model/transactions.md

 ### Multiple instructions in a single transaction

-A transaction can contain any number of arbitrary instructions up to the serialized transaction's max size (currently `PACKET_DATA_SIZE = 1232`) or computational budget limit via CPI.
-This means a malicious user can craft various irregular transactions, like a transaction containing your program's de-initialize instructions _many times_ inside a single transaction.

-This means your program should be hardened properly for any instruction sequences.
+A transaction can contain instructions in any order.
+This means a malicious user could craft transactions that may pose instructions in an order that the program has not been protected against.
+Programs should be hardened to properly and safely handle any possible instruction sequence.

-Note that this hardening should address this subtle one: resetting account data to uninitialized state explicitly, not blindly relying on runtime's usual deletion behavior for accounts with no lamports at the end of the transaction.

-That's because even after one of your instructions resets account's lamports to 0 for account deletion, the runtime doesn't immediately reset the account's data for subsequent instructions when executing the transaction (On the other hand, the runtime does reset such account's data for subsequent transactions).
-Thus, it's possible for your program to be tricked to do certain actions more than allowed even after intended termination of the account, if not hardened properly.

-This behavior difference between intra-transaction and inter-transaction is intentional for the shared memory program's workings.
+One not so obvious example is account deinitialization.
+Some programs may attempt to deinitialize an account by setting its lamports to zero, with the assumption that the runtime will delete the account.
+This assumption may be valid between transactions, but it is not between instructions or cross-program invocations.
+To harden against this, the program should also explicitly zero out the account's data.

+An example of where this could be a problem is if a token program, upon transferring the token out of an account, sets the account's lamports to zero, assuming it will be deleted by the runtime.
+If the program does zero out the account's data, a malicious user could trail this instruction with another that transfers the tokens a second time.

 ## Signatures